PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Benchmark Datasets

 \subsubsection{Traveling Salesperson}

-As one of the most famous combinatorial optimization problems, the traveling salesperson problem (TSP) aims to find the shortest possible tour that visits every node exactly once.
-Here, we introduce the symmetric TSP with the number of nodes to be visited $v$.
+As one of the most renowned combinatorial optimization problems, the traveling salesperson problem (TSP) seeks to determine the shortest possible tour that visits every node exactly once.
+Here, we introduce the symmetric TSP (the distance between two nodes is the same in both directions) with the number of nodes to be visited $v$.